Powerful Hurricane Ivan Slams the Central Gulf Coast as a Category 3 Storm

 A loss of power and phone lines well before landfall rendered many observational platforms unable to continue logging data.
-Table 2 below yields information on regional peak wind gusts during this event.
-Click on the buoy and Dauphin Island, Alabama C-MAN locations in Table-2 below to view time series plots of sustained wind speeds, wind gusts and wave heights.
+Table 2 shows information on regional peak wind gusts during this event.
+Click on the buoy and Dauphin Island, Alabama C-MAN locations in Table 2 to view time series plots of sustained wind speeds, wind gusts and wave heights.
 You may note upon observing Buoy 42040 (70 miles south of Dauphin Island, AL) that significant wave heights reached a maximum of 52 feet (not to be confused with storm surge along the coast).
 Buoy 42040 later went adrift from its mooring.
 Note: most of the peak wind gust data was obtained from the relatively weaker west side of Ivan.
 Although there are no surface wind observations available over inland southwestern Alabama, an estimated 80-100 mph winds near Ivan's center caused major tree and structural damage along his path over Escambia, Conecuh, Monroe and Wilcox counties of Alabama.

 Table 2 - Observed peak wind gusts and times during Hurricane Ivan.
 Wind gusts observed on September 16 unless otherwise noted.